mikebowler/jirametrics/README.md

 # Overview

-This project is designed to pull data out of Jira (either Cloud or Server) and make them available in a useful format.
+Jira collects and maintains all kinds of useful data about your workflow.
+Unfortunately it does a horrible job of exposing that in any meaningful way.
+This project addresses that gap by giving you a way to pull that data out of Jira and either dumping it into CSV files that you can then manipulate yourself or by creating an HTML report with key findings.

 You can export CSV files that can be used with various spreadsheets, like the excellent ones from [Focused Objective](https://www.focusedobjective.com/w/support/) or with tools like [Actionable Agile](https://analytics.actionableagile.com).